Your Rainy Day Wedding in St. Augustine Guide

 Morning Preparation Adjustments

 Rain affects more than just ceremony timing.
-Hair and makeup take longer in high humidity, and transportation between locations requires extra time.
+Hair and makeup take longer in high humidity.
+Travel between locations needs extra time too.

 Typical Rain Day Morning Timeline